Skip to content

 If you’d rather sell the vehicle to a dealer you must follow the same procedures but additionally arrange for the safe collection of the vehicle with the dealer.

-If you’d like more help and advice concerning used cars, browse our blog page – and don’t forget our comprehensive vehicle check service that’ll dot the I’s and cross the T’s on many of your queries.
+If you’d like more help and advice regarding used cars, browse our blog page – and don’t forget our comprehensive vehicle check service that will dot the I’s and cross the T’s on many of your queries.

 This website is operated by Techquity Limited.
 Registered office: 28-32 Albert Road, Middlesbrough, TS1 1QD.
 Registered in England and Wales no. 10859207.